-Entrepreneurs have to face a lot of issues every day.
-As an SME, you’ve certainly realized that competition is higher than ever, innovation costs skyrocket, plus hiring and building your own team requires huge efforts.
-Solving issues and staying on top of the competition have severe financial implications for the company.
+Entrepreneurs have to face many issues every day.
+As an SME, you’ve indeed realized that competition is higher than ever, innovation costs skyrocket, plus hiring and building your team requires vast efforts.
+Solving issues and staying on top of the game has severe financial implications for the company.

 For you as a startup, entering the market needs more planning and even more cost-efficient solutions.
 It’s not like storming through the door anymore.
 Even if you’re lucky to have full funding for your idea, building a new business is insanely hard today.

 Do business where you are – but what if you are anywhere?
 I genuinely think the location is the most critical factor that determines the success of a company, apart from its product.
 Even more, if you have a great product but you are in a wrong location, no one will work for you or buy your product.

 Your location can determine three primary factors of your business: your cash flow, your team, and your growth.
 Solving the first issue usually involves the solution of the other two problems as well.

 Your location means access.
 Access to a market, a group of prospects and a pool of talent.
 No matter where your office is, you will lose cash in some way.